plitkei/RL-Unity_MlAgents-Pytorch-Tennis.app/report.md

 ### The training result

  The scores and the rolling scores.
-The environment was solved in 233 (This was the best result)
+The environment was solved in 233 episodes.
+ (This was the best result)

 ![result](https://github.com/plitkei/RL-Unity_MlAgents-Pytorch-Tennis.app/blob/main/result.jpg)